-This is a gas point consist of the following actions This is a pre print version of the following article: The role of fundamental solution in Potential and Regularity Theory for subelliptic PDE / Bonfiglioli, Andrea; Citti, Giovanna; Cupini, Giovanni; Manfredini, Maria; Montanari, Annamaria; Morbidelli, Daniele; Pascucci, Andrea; Polidoro, Sergio; Uguzzoni, Francesco STAMPA 13:(2015), pp. 341-373.
+This is a pre print version of the following article:

+The role of fundamental solution in Potential and Regularity Theory for subelliptic PDE / Bonfiglioli, Andrea; Citti, Giovanna; Cupini, Giovanni; Manfredini, Maria; Montanari, Annamaria; Morbidelli, Daniele; Pascucci, Andrea; Polidoro, Sergio; Uguzzoni, Francesco. - STAMPA. - 13:(2015), pp. 341-373.
 (Intervento presentato al convegno Indam Meeting on Geometric Methods in PDEs on the Occasion of the 70th birthday of Ermanno Lanconelli tenutosi a Cortona, ITALY nel MAY 27-31, 2013) [10.1007/978-3-319-02666-4_18].

-SPRINGER INTERNATIONAL PUBLISHING AG Terms of use: The terms and conditions for the reuse of this version of the manuscript are specified in the publishing policy.
+SPRINGER INTERNATIONAL PUBLISHING AG Terms of use:

+The terms and conditions for the reuse of this version of the manuscript are specified in the publishing policy.
 For all terms of use and more information see the publisher's website.
-30/07/2024 01:23